Fresh Rome Apples

 Rome apples were discovered in 1817 by Joel Gillet as a tree in a nursery shipment that did not match the others.
 He gave the tree to his son, who planted it along the banks of the Ohio River in Rome, Ohio.
 Several years later it was producing red apples.

 The parentage of Rome apples remains unclear today.
 Rome is a cooking apple that has been deemed the “baker’s buddy” for its ability to retain its round shape and tangy flavor during cooking.
+You'll also hear it called Rome Beauty.

 How To Use Rome Apples